-This blackberry preserves recipe is fast and easy to make, but it is also lower in sugar than most jams, jellies, or preserve recipes.
+This preserves recipe is fast and easy to make, but it is also lower in sugar than most jams, jellies, or preserve recipes.
 Berries are naturally higher in pectin, which reacts with acid and heat to create the thick jam or jelly 'jel'.

 Jump to: